Centre for Offshore Foundation Systems

 Key research

-• Identifying the key mechanisms at a micro-structural level that dictate critical aspects of soil constitutive behaviour, and quantifying that behaviour within numerical models that capture the evolution of strength, stiffness, damage and volume collapse, as appropriate, under monotonic, cyclic and episodic loading.
+• Identifying the key mechanisms at a micro-structural level that dictate critical aspects of soil constitutive behaviour, and quantifying that behaviour with scientifically sound models that capture features of seabed sediments behaviour.

-• Developing coupled fluid-structure-soil models for problems such as scour, pipeline and steel catenary riser response, and the performance of jack-up rigs.
+• Developing coupled fluid-structure-soil models for problems such as multi-footed platforms, scour, pipeline response, deep water riser and moored systems, as well as emerging renewable energy systems.

-The Centre is an international leader in the field of offshore geotechnical engineering research, which has led to 775 conference and journal publications since 1997, many of which have won awards.
-The research mainly focuses on foundation systems in the calcareous sediments found off the coast of Australia, but also offshore Brazil, India, the Middle East and Southern Africa.
+The Centre is an international leader in the field of offshore geotechnical engineering research.
+This has led to many peer-reviewed conference and journal publications, some of which have won awards.
+Our research mainly focuses on foundation systems in the calcareous sediments found off the coast of Australia, but projects have also taken us to the waters off Brazil, India, The Middle East and Southern Africa.